General Policy Information

 A. Overnight Use

 1. Bureau Chiefs may authorize the overnight use of a Department vehicle.
 This authorization can only be given for temporary use (up to 30 days).
-Requests for extended use (more than 30 days) of a Department vehicle must be submitted through the Chain of Command and forwarded to the Deputy Chief of Administration for final approval.
+Requests for extended use (more than 30 days) of a Department vehicle must be submitted through the Chain of Command and forwarded to the Chief of Staff for final approval.